not-joosh/jynx/libs/data/src/lib/documentation/organization-invitations.md

 # Organization Invitations & Workspace Management System

 ## Overview
 This document outlines the complete organization invitation system and workspace management for Jynx, enabling users to join multiple organizations and switch between workspaces seamlessly.
+The system uses **in-app notifications** instead of email invitations for a streamlined user experience.

 ## Architecture Overview